bcongelio/nfl-analytics-with-r-book/docs/index.md

 I am sometimes asked why I spend time in the classroom teaching this material rather than taking my domain knowledge to the "industry side" and working in the NFL or an otherwise NFL-connected outlet.

-The honest and true answer is this: I love teaching.
+The honest and, likely boring, answer is this: I love teaching.
 My favorite experience in the classroom yet is always in my Sport Analytics course.
 The frustration and sense of helplessness is palable in the first weeks of the semester as students attempt to wrap their head around, what a former student called, "this [censored] foreign language."
 I insist that they keep pushing through the exercises and assignments.
 Often, there is line out my door and extendig down the hallway during office hours comprised of just students from the Sport Analytics class.

 And then something amazing happens.